illustration of cervix positions with arrows

 Take control of your fertility

 Thanks for reading!
 Tracking your fertility by cervix position and cervical mucus alone isn’t always an easy task.
 If you’re looking for an easier way to confirm ovulation and understand your unique cycle – why not give Natural Cycles a try?
-The only FDA Cleared birth control app powered by a temperature-based algorithm that helps you prevent and plan pregnancy naturally.
+It’s the only FDA Cleared birth control app powered by a temperature-based algorithm that helps you prevent and plan pregnancy naturally.

 Did you enjoy reading this article?